quagsirus/wellknown-worker-rs/README.md

 # ⚠️ WHY ARE YOU USING PGP

+### I don't use this myself, and you shouldn't either!
+I only wrote this so I could fuck around with a bad WKD lookup implementation.

 ### "[entity] requires me to, and I can't ask them to use something else" is the *only* good reason
 seriously, please think about using something else.